RicardoGitHub2020/Simulador-en-python/objects.md

     experiment --|> graph: has one
     experiment --|> table : has one
     table --|> process : has
-    process --|> model : associated to
+    process --|> algorithm : associated to
-    process --|> engine : schedules event in model --|> process : associated to
+    process --|> engine : schedules event in algorithm --|> process : associated to
-    model --|> neighbourhood: has one
+    algorithm --|> neighbourhood: has one
     engine --|> agenda: has one
     graph --|> neighbourhood: has
     agenda --|> event: has